Q: What is the IVCSD?

 Q: Where are my tax dollars being spent?

 A: If you are a resident of Isla Vista, part of your monthly utility bill goes towards funding the CSD.
 Those funds are then directed towards the services provided by the CSD, and funding the everyday functions of the CSD.
-For a more detailed breakdown, visit the District Finance link.
+For a more detailed breakdown, visit the District Finance page.

 Q: When were you created?